mbaumer/us_hep_funding/docs/_states/RI.md

 # RI -- Sen. Sheldon Whitehouse (D) and  Sen. Jack Reed (D)
 ## Committees
-Sheldon Whitehouse is not on any of our key committees.

 Jack Reed is the #4 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

 Jack Reed is the #5 Democrat on the Senate Committee on Appropriations